5roop/task3/README.md

 ```
 This improved the graphics card memory allocation errors, but `wandb`, `runs`, `output` and `cache_dir` directories still needed to be purged manually to prevent the disk from filling up.

-After successful sweeps had been run, the wandb website was inspected and the best performing hyperparameters were transcribed into the table below.
-The number of optimizer runs was capped at 50
+After successful sweeps had been run, the `wandb` website was inspected and the best performing hyperparameters were transcribed into the table below.
+The number of optimizer runs was capped at 50.

 Found optimal parameters for the models are as follows: